danskernesdigitalebibliotek/dpl-react/.github/PULL_REQUEST_TEMPLATE.md

+# Pull Request contents

-#### Link to issue
+## Link to issue

 Please add a link to the issue being addressed by this change.

-#### Description
+## Description

 Please include a short description of the suggested change and the reasoning behind the approach you have chosen.

-#### Screenshot of the result
+## Screenshot of the result

 If your change affects the user interface you should include a screenshot of the result with the pull request.

-#### Additional comments or questions
+## Additional comments or questions

 If you have any further comments or questions for the reviewer them please add them here.